 Social Media Marketing

 Today, 77% of Americans use at least one social media platform on a regular basis.
-With this in mind, if you’re not incorporating social media into your digital marketing plan, you may be failing to reach a large portion of your target audience.
+With this in mind, if you’re not incorporating social media into your digital campaign plan, you may be failing to reach a large portion of your target audience.
 You can market your business on social media in a number of ways, both paid and organic.

-Perhaps the best way to spread awareness of your brand using social media is to simply share relevant content that your audience will find interesting and post regularly.
+Perhaps the best way to create brand awareness of your brand using social media is to simply share relevant content that your audience will find interesting and post regularly.
 Taking the time to respond to messages and feedback is also a must when establishing and maintaining a strong social media brand presence.

 Does your website have a blog?
 If so, when was the last time you updated it with a new post?
 Outdated and inactive blogs can not only hurt your SEO rankings but can leave visitors with the impression that you don’t care very much or stay up to date with what is relevant.
-Taking the time to create and post new, unique, and relevant content on a regular basis will not only help boost your SEO but may also lead to shares on social media and other platforms.
+Taking the time to create and post new, unique, and relevant content on a regular basis will not only help boost your brand and SEO but may also lead to shares on social media and other platforms.
 The end result?
 You establish your brand as an authority in the industry while engaging with your target audience in the process.
 It’s a win-win situation!

 When developing new content for your blog, keep a few important tips in mind: